odeum/odeum-code/docs/Guidelines.md

 - [Example 2](https://github.com/evilstreak/markdown-js) (6097)

 # 6. Apps
-- The following Apps is planned to be developed with ODEUM CodeJS for the repository examples and/or production.
+- The following Apps is planned to be developed with ODEUM Code for the repository examples and/or production.

 ## 6.1.
 ODEUM ThemeBuilder
-- Build an App to create a theme for an ODEUM CodeJS App
+- Build an App to create a theme for an ODEUM Code App
 - Examples of different themes
 - Publish theme components to NPM
 - Icon components selected runtime through constants from the theme (of available icons)